TypeFox/langium-ui-framework/README.md

 ## Getting started
 - Clone the repository using `git clone https://github.com/TypeFox/langium-ui-framework.git`
 - `npm i` to install all required dependencies
-- `npm i -g` to install it globally
 - `npm run langium:generate` to generate project
 - `npm run build` to build the project